gearglow/ReptiliaWithATwist/The List.md

 She had placed the now-open box on a shielded work table (which looked quite a bit like a quarantine station in a biology lab) and was peering at the Diadem through an enchanted lens.
 The others joined her, and after much investigation, they realized just _how_ mean.

-"I-is that a _mind virus!?_" Hermione gasped, a look of abject horror on her face.
+"I-is that a _soul virus!?_" Hermione gasped, a look of abject horror on her face.

 "That's _abhorrent!_" Luna exclaimed, outraged.